I’m really excited that the magazine on Black Lives Matter, race and activism which I guest edited for New Internationalist is out now.

 Local councils across the UK are recognising the benefits of workers’ co-operatives for the local economy and community.
 But is this just an excuse for pushing through more privatisation?
 How can co-ops work with councils for their benefit?

-The July issue of New Internationalist is out now, featuring three articles from me.
 The theme of this month’s magazine is ‘smiley-faced monopolists’.
 It argues that “for Facebook, Amazon and Google, we have traded our privacy for something we find useful and put on hold our support for ethical shopping in exchange for the ease of low (or no) price and almost-instant gratification.”
 The magazine questions the exploitative and anti-democratic nature of ‘surveillance capitalism’.